 Two heads are always better than one.
 Get as many ideas as possible from different people to create a huge amount of ways on how to run your event, what virtual retreat games to conduct, and who should be the people involved.
 Here are some tips on how to facilitate a brainstorming session:

-Lay out and define your goal.
-Set you and your team members mind on what your end goal is in mind.
-Do you want a retreat where your participants leaving happy and energized?
+Layout and define your goal.
+Set your and your team members mind on what your end goal is in mind.
+Do you want a retreat where your participants leave happy and energized?
 Or do you want them to feel ready and equipped to take on more business matters?
 Whatever goal it is, make sure that your activities and retreat topics are aligned with your end goal

 Prepare a proposal and research ahead.
 Don’t come empty-handed.
 Make sure that you have a structured flow of the meeting in mind no matter how informal you want it to be.